zowe/docs-site/versioned_docs/version-v1.27.x/user-guide/configure-instance-directory.md

 - `storage.redis.ssl.keystorePassword`: Specifies the password used to unlock the keystore.
 This is equivalent to the `CACHING_STORAGE_REDIS_SSL_KEYSTOREPASSWORD` variable in `instance.env`.
 - `storage.redis.ssl.truststore`: Specifies the truststore file used to keep other parties public keys and certificates.
 This is equivalent to the `CACHING_STORAGE_REDIS_SSL_TRUSTSTORE` variable in `instance.env`.
 - `storage.redis.ssl.truststorePassword`: Specifies the password used to unlock the truststore.
 This is equivalent to the `CACHING_STORAGE_REDIS_SSL_TRUSTSTOREPASSWORD` variable in `instance.env`.
-- `storage.infinispan.initialHosts`: Specifies the list of cluster nodes (members) used in Cross-Site Replication.
-This is equivalent to the `CACHING_STORAGE_INFINISPAN_INITIALHOSTS` variable in `instance.env`.
-- `storage.infinispan.persistence.dataLocation`: Specifies he path where the Soft-Index store will keep its data files for the Infinispan Soft-Index Cache Store.
-This is equivalent to the `CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION` variable in `instance.env`.
-- `jgroups.bind.port`: Specifies the Jgroups port for used by Infinispan.
-This is equivalent to the `JGROUPS_BIND_PORT` variable in `instance.env`.
-- `jgroups.bind.address`: Specifies the Jgroups address for used by Infinispan.
-This is equivalent to the `JGROUPS_BIND_ADDRESS` variable in `instance.env`.
 - `environment.preferIpAddress`: Set this parameter to `true`  to advertise a service IP address instead of its hostname. **Note:** this configuration is deprecated.
 Zowe start script will ignore this value and always set it to `false`.
 This is equivalent to the `APIML_PREFER_IP_ADDRESS` variable in `instance.env`.
 - `apiml.security.ssl.verifySslCertificatesOfServices`: Specifies whether APIML should verify certificates of services in strict mode.
 Set to `true` will enable `strict` mode that APIML will validate both if the certificate is trusted in turststore, and also if the certificate Common Name or Subject Alternate Name (SAN) match the service hostname.
 This is equivalent to the `VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.
 - `apiml.security.ssl.nonStrictVerifySslCertificatesOfServices`: Defines whether APIML should verify certificates of services in non-strict mode.
 Setting to `true` will enable `non-strict` mode where APIML will validate if the certificate is trusted in turststore, but ignore the certificate Common Name or Subject Alternate Name (SAN) check.
 Zowe will ignore this configuration if strict mode is enabled with `apiml.security.ssl.verifySslCertificatesOfServices`.
 This is equivalent to the `NONSTRICT_VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.